Skip to Content

 Joint Custody Agreements

 Parents can agree on some combination of shared physical and joint legal custody.
-One example of this is when there is one residence for the child, and the parents live with the child there on a rotating basis.
-The court looks very closely at Joint Custody agreements.
-The most important factor to Joint Legal Custody and Shared Physical Custody is the ability of the parents to talk about and reach joint decisions that affect the child’s welfare.
+One example is when there is a single residence for the child, and the parents live with the child there on a rotating basis.
+The court closely examines Joint Custody agreements.
+The most important factor in Joint Legal Custody and Shared Physical Custody is the ability of the parents to talk about and reach joint decisions that affect the child’s welfare.
 If parents are constantly fighting over religion or school, the court may strike down their agreement.

 Additionally, the sincerity of the parties involved is important.
 The court will want to make sure that joint custody isn’t being traded for concessions on other points.
 Another consideration is whether the grant of joint custody will affect any state or federal assistance programs.
 Currently, Welfare and Medical Assistance are affected based on the award of Joint Legal Custody.
-Be sure to check with your contact at any social service agencies before entering into an agreement or you may risk losing your benefits.
-This list is not meant to be complete, and the court will hear anything that they believe to be relevant.
+Be sure to check with your contact at any social service agencies before agreeing, or you may risk losing your benefits.
+This list is not meant to be complete, and the court will hear anything that it believes to be relevant.

 What Happens If Both Parents Agree?

-If you and the other parent have already come to a fair agreement on the custody and visitation issue, an attorney can draft a Consent Order and/or a Parenting Plan Agreement (PPA).
+If you and the other parent have already reached a fair agreement on custody and visitation, an attorney can draft a Consent Order and/or a Parenting Plan Agreement (PPA).
 A Consent Order is a draft Order for the judge to sign if the judge agrees to accept your agreement.
 This means that the court can enforce the agreement in the future.

 A PPA may address certain details on the care and upbringing of the child, such as:

-- What is the procedure to follow if either of you are running late and won’t be there on time?
+• What is the procedure to follow if either of you is running late and won’t be there on time?

 What you might think you can figure out as you go along could become a bitter disagreement later.
 The stipulations should state everything that you have agreed upon.
 You should not rely on verbal promises.